-Our programs are designed to provide support for individuals in several ways; academically, financially, professionally, and psychosocially.
-Some are still being structured around ideas and suggestions brought forth at focus groups, and some rely on funding not yet received.
-Please use our registration form to sign-up for our email list, and we will send you further details.
+Our programs are designed to provide support in several ways; academically, financially, professionally, and psychosocially.
+Some are still being structured around suggestions brought forth from focus groups, and some rely on funding but ALL are meant to bring families the continual care and support they deserve.
+Please click on the program titles for specific details or contact us at firstname.lastname@example.org to request more information.